-The Angular Router adds the
+The Angular router adds the

 router-link-active class to the HTML navigation element

 whose route matches the active route.
 All you have to do is define the style for it.
-Sweet!

-Global application styles
+Global app styles

-If necessary, also edit index.html to refer to this stylesheet.
+web/index.html to refer to this stylesheet.

-Application structure and code
+App structure and code

 Review the sample source code in the

-- We shared the
+- You shared the

 HeroServiceamong multiple components.

-- We added the
+- You added the

 uppercasepipe to format data.